Why is my shut-off valve won't flush

 When should I call a plumber for a shut-off valve issue?

-If you're unable to fix the shut-off valve yourself, or if the valve is severely damaged, it's best to call a professional plumber.
-Plumbers have the tools and expertise to properly diagnose and repair or replace a stuck or malfunctioning shut-off valve.
+If you've tried basic troubleshooting steps and the shut-off valve is still stuck or not functioning properly, it's best to call in a professional plumber.
+They have the tools and expertise to properly diagnose and repair or replace a faulty shut-off valve.

 Connect with certified professionals in your area